yuanbei/Nars-Wiki/Budget-Value.md

 - As with truth value, no component of Budget Value can reach its extremes of 0 or 1

 - Repeated use of an item usually increases priority.
-Repeated item as input indicates that something user demands it to be processed, when it is converted to tasks and represented in memory, all corresponding data items will have increased priority.
-If item is happen to be repeated during derivation it indicates its importence and high chance that it will be demanded in short future, thus its priority is also increased.
+Repeated item as part of input indicates that user demands something that needs to be processed, when it is converted to tasks and represented in memory, all corresponding data items will have increased priority.
+If item is happen to be repeated during derivation it indicates its importance and such there is a high chance it will be demanded in short future, thus its priority is also increased.

 - [Complexity](https://github.com/opennars/opennars/wiki/Sets-and-set-operations-in-OpenNARS) of an item usually have negative influence on budget value thus less complex items have higher budget values and thus get more resources.